(Redirected from Ismael Valdez)

 - Height 6' 3", Weight 185 lb.

 - Debut June 15, 1994

 - Final Game October 1, 2005

 - Born August 21, 1973 in Ciudad Victoria, Tamaulipas Mexico

 Ismael Valdéz began his professional career at age 17 with the GCL Dodgers in 1991 and went 2-2 with a 2.32 ERA.
-Moving to the Los Angeles Dodgers' Dominican Summer League club the next year, Valdéz had a 3-0 record and a 1.42 ERA.
+Moving to the DSL Dodgers the next year, Valdéz had a 3-0 record and a 1.42 ERA.
 He also pitched for the Mexico City Tigers that year but had a 19.64 ERA and allowed 15 hits in 3 2/3 innings.
 He improved drastically in his return to Mexico City in 1993, going 16-9 with a 3.94 ERA.
 Only Urbano Lugo won more games in the Mexican League that season.
-Valdéz also appeared briefly for the San Antonio Missions and was 1-0 with a 1.38 ERA in two starts.
+Valdéz also appeared briefly for the San Antonio Missions and was 1-0 with a 1.38 ERA in 2 starts.

 He declined in 2000 with a 2-7 record and 76 ERA+ but was again above-average (albeit with poor run support) the following two seasons.
 Valdéz's record improved in 2003 and 2004 (a combined 22-17) but his pitching was sagging and he pitched for six clubs from 2000 to 2004, as he was no longer a hot commodity.
 Seeing only limited action with the Florida Marlins in 2005 and suffering an injury, Valdéz was unable to catch on with any team in 2006 after he failed a trial with the Cincinnati Reds in spring training.
 In his major league career, Valdéz was 104-105 with a 103 ERA+.

 Sources include Viva Beisbol! newsletter by Bruce Baskin